 Outlook / Prognosis

-What is the outlook for people with botulism?
+What is my outlook if I have botulism?

 Botulism can be fatal if left untreated.
 But most people who receive a prompt diagnosis and treatment can make a full recovery from the illness.
-They return to normal function throughout their lives.
+They return to normal functioning throughout their lives.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy